IdentityServer/Documentation/docsv2/advanced/federated-signout.md

 A common approach in both WS-Federation and OIDC providers is to use a HTTP-based front channel approach where an `<iframe>` is rendered in the user's browser as a mechanism to inform IdentityServer the user's session has ended (much like IdentityServer [supports](signout-http.html)).

-When federating with your upstream identity provider, if a HTTP-based signout is supported, then you can provide an signout endpoint that in turn will inform all of IdentityServer's clients that the user has signed out.
-This requires you to implement an endpoint and then invoke `ProcessFederatedSignoutAsync` (via the IdentityServer OWIN environment extensions) that will render the appropriate notification `<iframe>`.
+To implement federated signout you can provide an signout endpoint to your upstream identity provider.
+When it's invoked it can inform all of IdentityServer's clients that the user has signed out.
+This is doen by invoking `ProcessFederatedSignoutAsync` (via the IdentityServer OWIN environment extensions) which will render the appropriate notification `<iframe>`.
 Note: this requires your signout endpoint to run in the same pipeline as IdentityServer (meaning after).

 The code below shows an example: